Biden touts falling U.S. budget deficit, attacks Republicans | Politics

 Biden touts falling U.S. budget deficit, attacks Republicans

-Biden noted that the annual deficit is going down - thanks to increased revenue and winding down of COVID emergency spending - something that never happened under his predecessor, Donald Trump.
+Biden noted on Wednesday that the annual deficit is going down - thanks to increased revenue as the economy emerges from the pandemic and winding down of COVID emergency spending - something that never happened under his predecessor, Donald Trump.
 "The bottom line is the deficit was going up every year under my predecessor before the pandemic and during the pandemic," Biden said.

 The United States has reported budget deficits every year since 2001.
 Beginning in 2016, increases in spending on Social Security, healthcare and interest on federal debt have outpaced the growth of federal revenue.
 In the past few years, the annual deficit has ballooned to around $3 trillion due to pandemic spending and loss of revenue.
 In 2017, Republicans ushered in a massive tax-cut bill under former President Donald Trump that by some estimates has added more than $1 trillion to the debt.